aiidalab/aiidalab-qe/docs/source/installation/aiidalab/index.rst

          :color: primary
          :outline:

-         To download the virtual image
+         Download the virtual image

    .. grid-item-card:: Materials Cloud AiiDAlab Server
       :text-align: left
       :shadow: md

-      For researchers affiliated with Materials Cloud partners, you may log into the open AiiDAlab server hosted on the Materials Cloud.
+      For researchers affiliated with Materials Cloud partners, log into the open AiiDAlab server hosted on the Materials Cloud.

       ++++